MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 ### Compilation and linking

 There are two steps to creating a program or library from source code: compiling and linking.
 It is common to use 'compilation' to mean both steps, although it may be technically incorrect; the word 'building' is also used to refer to a combination of compiling and linking.
+Everything is even more confusing as compilers will often call the linkers for you, often by default.

 Compilation refers to the transformation of source code files to machine code, as shown in the figure above.
 Then, the `linker` combines all the compiled data (including external libraries) into a single library or executable.

-> ## Compilers and linkers
->
-> The above is even more confusing as compilers will often call the linkers for you
-> on the command line, often by default.
-{: .callout}

 <center><img src='../fig/cpp/compilation.png'></center>